GemeenteNijmegen/modules-zgw-client/README.md

 ```

 Er worden alleen nieuwe clients aangemaakt als deze niet aanwezig zijn.
 Verwijder dus een van de mappen en voer het commando uit om een nieuwe client te genereren.

+### Workflow
+This repo contains a (custom workflow)[./src/client-updates-custom-workflow.ts] that runs every week.
+- Checks if there are new versions for the ZGW clients based on (config)[./src/client-generator/GenerateClientConfiguration.ts]
+- If there are new client versions the typescript client is generated
+- Latest version is updated in the index.ts
+- PR is made for developers to approve